utags/userscripts/find-scripts-for-this-site/README.md

    - 🐱 Find scripts by keyword on ScriptCat
    - 🐙 Find scripts by keyword on GitHub
    - 📝 Find scripts by keyword on GitHub Gist
-4. Click any option to open the search results in a new tab
+4. Click any option to open the search results in a new tab.

-### Multilingual Support
+### Multi-Language Support

-The script automatically detects your browser language and displays the appropriate menu text.
-Currently supports:
+The script automatically detects the browser's language and displays the corresponding menu text.
+The following languages are currently supported:

 - English
 - Simplified Chinese